Skip to content

 Add the package to your MAUI project:

-dotnet add package com.AppAmbit.Sdk
+dotnet add package com.AppAmbit.Maui

 # or specify version

-dotnet add package com.AppAmbit.Sdk --version 0.0.3
+dotnet add package com.AppAmbit.Maui --version 1.1.0

 Or, using Visual Studio: